KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Introduction

-To access the power and capabilities of the KISS agent framework, we implement KISS Sorcar.
-KISS Sorcar is a general-purpose assistant and an integrated development environment (IDE) built on top of the KISS agent framework.
-It codes really well and works pretty fast.
-We implemented KISS Sorcar as a Visual Studio Code extension and runs locally.
-It has full browser support (using open-source Chromium browser and Playwright), multimodal support, Docker container support, and OpenClaw-like features (whose discussion is beyond the scope of the paper).
-The good part is that KISS Sorcar is completely free and open-source; all one needs is a model API key from a major LLM provider, such as Anthropic.
-We implemented this framework in roughly 4.5 months, and the repository is available at \url{https://github.com/ksenxx/kiss_ai}.
-The name ``Sorcar'' pays homage to P.~C.~Sorcar, the legendary Bengali magician, evoking the idea of an agent that performs feats that appear magical yet are grounded in disciplined engineering.
+We implement KISS Sorcar, an open-source general-purpose AI agent for long-horizon tasks and AI discovery, which doubles as an integrated development environment (IDE) on top of the KISS Agent Framework.
+KISS Sorcar is local-first and bring-your-own-key: prompts and code are sent directly to the model provider or local endpoint the user configures, not through any intermediary servers.
+It ships as three coordinated surfaces over a single local daemon: a Visual Studio Code extension, a Claude-Code-style command-line interface (\texttt{sorcar}), and a browser/mobile web app, all running locally; all agents run as daemons.
+The CLI has both an interactive REPL mode (with slash commands such as \texttt{/help}, \texttt{/clear}, \texttt{/resume}, \texttt{/model}, \texttt{/cost}, \texttt{/skills}, \texttt{/mcp}, \texttt{/autocommit}, and file/folder \texttt{@}-mentions) and a one-shot non-interactive mode (\texttt{-t}/\texttt{-f}).
+KISS Sorcar has browser support (using open-source Chromium and Playwright), multimodal support, Docker container support, OpenClaw-like features (whose discussion is beyond the scope of the paper), a mobile/web app, integrated MCP server management (\texttt{sorcar mcp add/list/auth/debug/\ldots}), and a library of Agent Skills loaded from \texttt{\textasciitilde{}/.kiss/skills} and project-local directories.
+KISS Sorcar is free and open-source (Apache-2.0), distributed on PyPI as \texttt{kiss-agent-framework}; all one needs is a model API key from a major LLM provider, such as Anthropic, OpenAI, Google, Together, Z.AI, Moonshot AI, or OpenRouter, or a custom local endpoint configured via \texttt{--endpoint}/\texttt{--header}.
+The framework can also run on top of the Claude Code CLI (\texttt{cc/*} models) and the Codex CLI (\texttt{codex/*} models), and mix models from multiple vendors within a single task simply by issuing prompts.
+We implemented this framework in roughly 4 months, and the repository is available at \url{https://github.com/ksenxx/kiss_ai}.
+The name ``Sorcar'' pays homage to P.~C.~Sorcar, the Bengali magician.
+The engineering principles described in Section~\ref{sec:system-prompt} are encoded in the agent's system prompt.